Anthony-jcb/agenda/README.md

 # agenda
-NODE - EXPRESS - MARIADB - PUG
+NODE - EXPRESS - ASYNC MARIADB - PUG

+Note : This project is using the MariaDB official connector based in promises.
+NOT Mysql connector.